After three kidney transplant surgeries, a 41-year-old man ends up with five kidneys.

 In contrast to the traditional technique, the fifth kidney has been positioned high above the abdominal cavity, exactly adjacent to the intestine.
 “A unique surgery called the transperitoneal approach (through the gut) saved my patient’s life.
 This is a rare procedure, and I’d want to see a study on it published in India,” the doctor remarked.

-After being diagnosed with coronary artery disease, the patient underwent triple bypass surgery three months ago.
+After being diagnosed with coronary artery disease three months earlier, the patient underwent triple bypass surgery.

 Doctors in India recently completed an unusual surgery on a newborn to remove a tumor adhering to the heart’s surface.
 The baby was discovered to have a rare congenital tumor that might be fatal.